TaobotX11/nusacoin/README.md

 What is Nusacoin?
-Nusacoin (NUX) is a highly secure, decentralized, distributed and time-tested global blockchain that was founded in early 2025 with a focus on cyber security, payments & secure communications technologies.
+Nusacoin (NUX) is a highly secure, decentralized, distributed and time-tested global blockchain that was founded in early December 2025 with a focus on cyber security, payments & secure communications technologies.

 For more information, as well as an immediately useable, binary version of the Nusacoin Core software, see https://taobot.org